Published by Jeremy. Last Updated on January 23, 2024.

 Find a New Wine Bar

 Pittsburgh's wine bar scene has been exploding at a rapid pace in recent years, and there are a number of great options to check out in and around the city.
-From the old favorites of Allegheny Wine Mixer to First and Third Fridays at Palate Partners, to newer options like Spill or Mary's Vine, there really is a number of great choices for lovers of wine when exploring!
+From the old favorites of Allegheny Wine Mixer to First and Third Fridays at Palate Partners, to options like Spill or Mary's Vine, there are a number of great choices for lovers of wine when exploring!

 Watch a Movie at Row House Cinema

 For our last pick for the month, we are thinking of people who don't want to do much at all when the weather is at its coldest.
 For you, we recommend checking out a classic film at Row House Cinema in Lawrenceville.
 This arthouse theater features many favorites throughout the month and allows guests to take in a beverage from the craft beer seller Bierport (next door) to enjoy during the film as well.